-2) Alzheimer’s Family.
-There are many diseases that are related or connect to Alzheimer’s disease.
-Oftentimes, a patient is diagnosed with Alzheimer’s disease that suffers instead from Lewey bodies or Parkinson’s disease.
+There are many diseases that are related or connected to Alzheimer’s disease.
+Oftentimes, a patient is given an incorrect Alzheimer’s diagnosis that suffers instead from Lewey bodies or Parkinson’s disease.

 Comments are closed.